wong-bria/ThreeTrios/README.md

 controls the flow of the game by processing commands, updating game states, and creating outputs to be displayed.

-The file readers are driven by the model because they are called in the model's startGame to create a list of cards and a grid of cells to be used in the game respectively.
+The file readers are driven by the controller because they are called in the controller's startGame to create a list of cards and a grid of cells to be used in the game respectively.

 The model is driven by the controller since the controller responds to user inputs and makes